• Skip to main content

 2. Stir fry all the veggies together for a few minutes in ghee or coconut oil to coax out the flavor.

-3. Beat eggs in a large bowl and then mix in choice of chopped meat, stir fried veggies, and arrowroot powder.
+3. Beat eggs in a large bowl and then mix in your choice of chopped meat, stir fried veggies, and optional arrowroot powder (leave out if avoiding starch or on the GAPS diet).

 4. Fry the mixture as small pancakes in a hot pan coated with coconut oil.

-5. Serve this egg foo yung recipe with additional soy sauce if desired.
+5. Serve with additional soy sauce if desired.

 FacebookPinEmailPrint